Maia-Everett/lintian.eu/_posts/2024-06-23-warcraft-retrospective-30.md

 ![Rise of the Naga](/assets/wr/20240603221050_1.jpg)
 {% endfigure %}

+Kalimdor.
+A land of mystery, history, and opportunity, newly discovered by daring explorers from across the sea.
+What dungeons undelved, tomes of lore unread, and peoples unknown does it hide?
+Ever eager I was to return to it, getting excited to see it featured in the expansion, before learning how many missions of the main storyline take place there.

+Turned out it's exactly one.

+The story is thus.
 Illidan has blazed his way across the forest, and I mean literally blazed, leaving flaming tracks in his wake.
 He's being chased by the night elf Watchers, led by our new hero: [Maiev Shadowsong](https://warcraft.wiki.gg/wiki/Maiev_Shadowsong), the [Warden](https://warcraft.wiki.gg/wiki/Warden).
 And I'm sorry, I need to gush about her for a minute because everything about her is just so *cool*.

 {% figure [caption:"So the *Warden* leads the *Watchers*, who are a separate organization from the *Sentinels*.
 I get it, Blizzard, the English language has a lot of words for &ldquo;those who guard something&rdquo;, stop giving translators nightmares!"] %}
 ![Rise of the Naga](/assets/wr/20240603221110_1.jpg)